 MutualBank to Merge with Pennsylvania Company

-The parent of Muncie-based MutualBank will soon be under new ownership.
+MUNCIE - The parent of Muncie-based MutualBank will soon be under new ownership.
 Pennsylvania-based Northwest Bancshares Inc. (Nasdaq: NWBI) has announced plans to acquire MutualFirst Financial Inc. (Nasdaq: MFSF) in an all-stock deal valued at approximately $346 million.

 As a result of the acquisition, MutualFirst President and Chief Executive Officer David Heeter will become regional CEO and market leader for Northwest's Indiana franchise, according to the company.
 Additionally, MutualBank Senior Vice President of Commercial Banking Christopher Caldwell and MutualFirst Chief Financial Officer Christopher Cook will continue on the leadership team for the Indiana market.